 Grijalva, who represented Arizona’s 7th Congressional District, had missed every vote since Jan.
 3 and was just three months into his 12th term when he died.
 The progressive congressman is survived by his wife and three daughters.

-“Rep. Grijalva fought a long and brave battle,” his office said in a statement.
+“Rep. Grijalva fought a long and brave battle,” his office said.
 “More than two decades ago, Rep. Grijalva embarked on a journey to be a voice for Southern Arizonans in Washington, D.C.
 Driven by his community values and spirit, he worked tirelessly and accomplished so much — for Arizona and for the country.”

 Grijalva publicly disclosed an unspecified cancer diagnosis last year but still ran for reelection in the 2024 primary and general elections, optimistic about the treatment he was receiving.
 He won handily against his Republican opponent in the general election.

 After securing reelection last November, Grijalva quickly stepped down as the top Democrat on the House Natural Resources Committee, a position he had held with distinction.
-During his tenure as chair, he championed environmental protection, strengthened the Endangered Species Act, and introduced legislation to protect tribal lands.
+As chair, he championed environmental protection, strengthened the Endangered Species Act, and introduced legislation to protect tribal lands.

-A member of both the Congressional Progressive Caucus and the Congressional Hispanic Caucus, Grijalva was known for his passionate advocacy of environmentalist causes.
+Grijalva was known for his passionate advocacy of environmentalist causes as a member of the Congressional Progressive Caucus and the Congressional Hispanic Caucus.
 GovTrack ranked him as one of the most liberal members of the House of Representatives.

 Among potential candidates to succeed him are his daughter, Adelita Grijalva, and Tucson Mayor Regina Romero, who is married to one of Grijalva’s longtime aides.